AOP-PHP/AOP/doc/Contents/chapter2.md

     [screen]
     some text

-NOTE : Of course if the triggering method doesn't return a reference, asking or not for the reference won't make any difference.
+NOTE : Of course if the triggering method doesn't return a reference asking or not for the reference won't make any difference.

 ### setReturnedValue ###

 setReturnedValue enables you to define the resulting value of the triggering method.
-This function makes sense for advices of kind after, around, exception and final.
+This function makes sense for advice of kind after, around, exception and final.

-If you are assigning a returned value to a method that was expected to return a reference, the original reference will be lost and won't be replaced.
-To replace the content of an original reference, just proceed as explained in the getReturnedValue documentation.
+If you are assigning a returned value to a method that was expected to return a reference the original reference will be lost and won't be replaced.
+To replace the content of an original reference just proceed as explained in the getReturnedValue documentation.

 ### process ###

-The process method allow you to explicitely launch the triggering method or property operation (read / write).
+The process method allows you to explicitly launch the triggering method or property operation (read / write).

-The process method will only be available for advices of kind around.
-Any call to process in advices of other kinds will launch an AopException with a message like "Cannot launch the process method in an advice of kind XXX".
+The process method will only be available for advice of kind around.
+Any call to process in advice of other kinds will launch an AopException with a message like "Cannot launch the process method in an advice of kind XXX".

 ### getPointcut ###